What is a product strategy

 - Etsy – Keep human connection at the heart of commerce

-Users and needs
+Users

 A coherent product strategy relies on a clear definition of the target audience.
 All too often businesses find it difficult to align on opportunities and goals because senior stakeholders are focused on fundamentally different users, such as sales targeting enterprise customers, while marketing are going after small businesses.
 It’s impossible to create a good product strategy unless you are aligned on who your target users are and therefore who you are not targeting.